enkidevs/curriculum/typescript/introduction/intro-typescript/get-started-with-typescript.md

 ---
 ## Content

-Installing TypeScript is as easy as writing a line of code.
-Using NPM, all you have to type is:
+TypeScript can be installed with a single NPM command:

+> 💻 Before you can install TypeScript, you must have Node.js and NPM installed.

 ```bash
 npm install -g typescript
 ```

-The command above will install TypeScript as a global package and you can start using it anywhere.
+This will make TypeScript a global package[1] and you can start using it anywhere.

-> *Note*: A file containing TypeScript code ends in `.ts`.
+> 💡A file containing TypeScript code ends in `.ts`.

-Since any valid JavaScript is also TypeScript (and types are optional), to convert a JavaScript file to TypeScript, we can just replace `.js` with `.ts`[1]:
+Since any valid JavaScript is also TypeScript (and types are optional), to convert a JavaScript file to TypeScript, we can just replace `.js` with `.ts`[2]:

 ```ts
 // enki.ts